 The variation tolerance should be set before the ECS sessions begin.
-There is no single formula for determining the variation tolerance, as different scoring systems or rating scales may be used between, and even within, specific solicitation documents.
+There is no single formula for determining the variation tolerance, as different scoring systems or rating scales may be used between, and even within, specific Solicitation Documents.

 To set the variation tolerance, evaluation teams should define what is an acceptable range of scores based on the rating scale that was used to score a particular evaluation category.
 For example, if a category was scored on a scale of 1 to 10, the variation tolerance could be set at three points, so that a range of three points or less in the scores is acceptable.
 Or, if a category was scored on a scale of 1 to 5, the variation tolerance could be set at two points.
-See the example scenario in Appendix A of the Enhanced Consensus Protocol for further guidance on setting the variation tolerance.
+See the example scenario in Appendix F of this protocol for further guidance on setting the variation tolerance.